 Requirements: Intro to Ecological Restoration (W100) and previous volunteer experience recommended.
 Must have access to the internet and provide an email address at registration.
 Must know how to use a web browser (ex: Chrome, Safari, Internet Explorer) and how to send and receive email.
 Students will have access to the online materials for 60 days after the first day they access the course.

-Continuing education: This class fulfills a requirement for the Woodland Stewardship Program.
+Continuing education: This class fulfills a requirement for the Natural Areas Conservation Training Program.
 7 CPDH credits for educators are available.
 7 Continuing Education Credits are available from the Society for Ecological Restoration (SER).

 Schedule and Location